ASEAN Futsal Championship

 The ASEAN Futsal Championship (formerly known as the AFF Futsal Championship) is a biennal international futsal competition of the Southeast Asian nations and is sanctioned by the ASEAN Football Federation (AFF).
 It was first held in 2001 which took place every two years only until 2005, when it became an annual competition.
-Thailand have won every edition of the competition, except in 2010 when they did not participate, and in 2024.

-From 2013 to 2022, the competitions in odd years were served as qualification of the AFC Futsal Asian Cup.
+Thailand have won every edition of the competition, except in 2010 when they did not participate, and in 2024 after being defeated by Indonesia in the semifinals.
+From 2013 to 2022, the competitions in odd years were served as qualification for the AFC Futsal Asian Cup.